renejra/azure-ml-engineer/capstone/README.md

 ## Dataset

 ### Overview
-The data I will be using include financial data (important stock indices, volume, interest rates, money supply...), Bitcoin fundamentals (transactions, transaction cost, hashrate...), commodity prices (gold, silver, oil), and relevant technical indicators that traders use (moving averages, Stochastic Relative Strenght Index, standard deviation...).
+The data I will be using includes only **external resources outside of Azure environment** for which I've created a separate notebook for data sourcing and feature engineering.
+The data includes financial data (like important stock indices, volume, interest rates, money supply...), Bitcoin fundamentals (transactions, transaction cost, hashrate...), commodity prices (gold, silver, oil), and relevant technical indicators that traders use (moving averages, Stochastic Relative Strenght Index, standard deviation...).
 Financial data and commodities price were sourced from Yahoo Finance using `yfinance` library,